Written by Mike Dixon, BSD Education

 Prepare Prepare Prepare

-A successful virtual professional development session is truly made in the days and hours before the live training begins.
-Even a slight hiccup can make the difference between an audience who are engaged or disconnected from your message.
+A successful virtual PD session is made in the days and hours before the live training begins.
+Even a slight hiccup can make the difference between an audience who is engaged or disconnected from your message.

-We recommend pre-registering teachers for any accounts they may need prior to training and setting up those accounts with everything they’ll need for the session.
-At BSD, this means creating classrooms with demo students, preloaded with relevant curriculum.
+We recommend pre-registering teachers for any accounts they may need before training and setting up those accounts with everything they’ll need before starting.
+At BSD, this means creating classrooms with demo students preloaded with relevant curriculum.

-Additionally, ensure that all browser tabs and supplementary documents you will need are on hand and organized and that your computer desktop is neutral and organized.
+Additionally, ensure that all browser tabs and supplementary documents you will need are on hand and organized.
+It’s also a good idea to ensure that your computer desktop is neutral and organized.

 Record the Session

-All BSD virtual PD sessions are recorded to the cloud for two important reasons: First, it’s imperative to have an internal record of the session for training and quality control purposes.
-Second, recordings are a great resource for the teacher cohort to refer back to when they want to review the material.
+Professional development sessions are recorded to the cloud for two important reasons.
+First, it’s imperative to have an internal record of the session for training and quality control purposes.
+Second, recordings are a great resource for the teacher cohort to refer to when they want to review the material.

-We want to know your thoughts on effective virtual professional development.
+We want to know your thoughts on effective virtual PD.
 Have you run them yourself?
 What techniques have you come up with to connect with your attendees?
 Connect with us on social media or via email to share your virtual training experiences.